ljw980105/jingweili.me/README.md

 # Personal Website

-This is the personal website for Jing Wei Li, coded using Angular. website url: https://jingweili.me
+This is the personal website for Anderson Li, coded using Angular. website url: https://jingweili.me

 ## Website Features